 How to participate:

 We want to hear from you!
-If you live in Central/Southern Appalachia, or are from the region (West Virginia, Virginia, Kentucky, North Carolina, Tennessee, Georgia, South Carolina, Alabama), consider sharing your experiences with the COVID-19 outbreak and craze through a self-recorded oral history.
+If you live in Central/Southern Appalachia, or are from the region (West Virginia, Virginia, Kentucky, North Carolina, Tennessee, Georgia, South Carolina, Alabama), consider sharing your experiences with the COVID-19 outbreak and craze through a self-recorded oral history, journal entry, or visual media.
 We are looking for testimonies/oral histories related to the virus.

 Participation is easy.
-Simply consider the questions included in this document and reflect on our recent experiences.
-Then, record yourself (on your phone, on your computer, etc.) speaking about those experiences.
+Simply consider the questions included in this document and reflect on your recent experiences.
+If you choose to submit an oral history, record yourself (on your phone, on your computer, etc.) speaking about those experiences.
 Feel free to have family members or close friends join you in a conversation.
 (See following pages for instructions with multiple individuals).
 Recordings up to 25 minutes will be accepted.
 Anything past this time length will not be accepted.

 Learn more about the project here.

 Each audio recording must have an accompanying release form.